arobie1992/submission-repo/README.md

 # CSC 512 Project Fall 2023 part 1

 ## Running
+First, build the plugin by running the `keypoints/buildplugin.sh` script.

-Run all analysis through the `profile.sh` script.
+Next, run all analysis through the `profile.sh` script.
 To do this, simply pass your C soure files as you would to Clang or GCC.
 For example, given source files foo.c and bar.c, you can run `profile.sh foo.c bar.c`.
 This compiles and executes the code and prints the analysis information to stdout and appropriate files.

 ## Requirements
 This is intended to be run on the VCL Ubuntu 22.04 VMs and must have clang-17 install.
 You can do this by running `apt install llvm-toolchain-17`.
 The script should output any unmet requirements and terminate (relatively) gracefully.